B-loved-ProFet/Jaran-website/README.md

 ## Project Structure

-Astro looks for `.astro` or `.md` files in the `src/` directory.
+`.astro` files are in the `src/` directory.
 Each page is exposed as a route based on its file name.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, are placed in the `public/` directory.

 ## Commands